-19 Things Your Marriage Counselor Knows About Your Relationship | Reader's Digest
+Things Marriage Counselors Know About Your Relationship | Reader's Digest

 Content continues below ad

 I know there isn't a good oneNicole Fornabaio/rd.com, shutterstockDon't try to convince me you're the good one.
 In most marriages, there isn't a good one.
-Read on for surprising marriage advice from divorced people.

 Go to bed angryNicole Fornabaio/rd.com, shutterstockYes, you should go to bed angry.
 If you try to resolve everything before you hit the sack, you'll both be sleep-deprived and cranky the next day.
 Instead, get a good night's sleep and talk once you're rested.

 We know the signs of failureNicole Fornabaio/rd.com, shutterstockThree signs that a couple is not going to succeed: name-calling, finger-pointing, and when one or both partners fail to accept even the tiniest bit of responsibility for the situation.
-Here are 15 things a divorce lawyer wants married people to know.

 Content continues below ad